Why do I need to manage my research data?

 If you need to refer to the University Information Security (IS) Policy, it is available here.
 This also covers the University policy on the protection of confidential information, which you may be asked about separately.
 IS policies are written to be aligned with ISO 27001.
 Specifically, selected baseline controls are based upon the UCISA Information Security Toolkit which, in turn is based upon ISO 27002.
 Details regarding the University’s alignment with ISO standards are given in the IS policy above – specifically section “2.
 Aims and Commitments”.
 Baseline security standards based on ISO 27002 control-set can be found in the University’s own Information Security Toolkit.

 Information about data encryption, passwords, email, mobile devices, and other general security issues is available from the InfoSec team at University of Oxford IT Services.
-Take a look at the InfoSec website – specific information about encryption is also available.
+Take a look at the InfoSec website for a host of useful tips.

 Further questions on this can still be sent to the RDO contact email, firstname.lastname@example.org – the team reviewing messages includes members of IT Services.